dogweather/forkful/content/en/google-apps-script/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ a username and password into a request header to access protected resources.\u2026"
 lastmod: '2024-03-13T22:44:59.669728-06:00'
 model: gpt-4-0125-preview
-summary: "Sending an HTTP request with basic authentication involves encoding a username\
-  \ and password into a request header to access protected resources.\u2026"
+summary: Sending an HTTP request with basic authentication involves encoding a username and password into a request header to access protected resources.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---